giswqs/geog-312/book/geospatial/geemap.md

 ### Import Libraries

-To start, import the necessary libraries for working with Google Earth Engine (GEE) and `geemap`.
+To start, import the necessary libraries for working with Google Earth Engine (GEE) and geemap.

 ```{code-cell} ipython3
 import ee